ckaestne/seai/lectures/14_human_ai/human_ai.md

 <!-- references -->

+Required reading:

-Required reading: Building Intelligent Systems by Geoff Hulten (2018), Chapter 8.
+Building Intelligent Systems by Geoff Hulten (2018), Chapter 8.

 _Guidelines for Human-AI Interaction_.
-Saleema Amershi, et al. in CHI 2019.
+Saleema Amershi, et al., in CHI 2019.

+Optional reading:

+_Will You Accept an Imperfect AI?
+Exploring Designs for Adjusting End-user Expectations of AI Systems_.
+Kocielnik, et al., in CHI 2019

 ---
 # Learning Goals